FalseFlash/Pretty-Pics-API-Demo/readme.md

 You will also find that this application makes use of clustering.
 When one of the clusters crash then a new one will auto spawn to take it's place.

-In this demo I used the Flickr API to search for completely free to use images such as `dog`, `cat`, `flowers`, etc. The image will also be cached on the server so we do not need to redownload them.
+In this demo I used the Flickr API to search for images such as `dog`, `cat`, `flowers`, etc. The image will also be cached on the server so we do not need to redownload them.

 ## Installing
 Clone this repo: `git clone https://github.com/FalseFlash/Pretty-Pics-API-Demo.git` Run `npm install`

 You will then need to get a [Flickr API key](https://www.flickr.com/services/api/) and update the API key in server.js.

-I would not suggest using these Flickr images in production unless you know the exact license of each image.
+**Note:** I would not suggest using these Flickr images in production unless you know the exact license of each image.

 ## Running the Application
 Simply run `node server` and then open `image.html` and refresh a few times to see the changes.